COM500: Intro to Strategic Communication

 Survey of the many ways media is used to convey information, provide entertainment or instruction.
 The course will survey the technological state of the media, design factors, along with the social, economic and political implications of a rich media landscape.

-This course is design to allow students from various media-related disciplines to explore cooperatively new interactive paradigms for communication and artistic expression made possible by new and emerging technologies.
+This course is designed to allow students from various media-related disciplines to explore cooperatively new interactive paradigms for communication and artistic expression made possible by new and emerging technologies.
 The ultimate goal of the class is to produce a set of finished projects that will be presented to faculty in the Integrated Media Certificate program.

 COM526: Social Networks and the Web